dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 ### Configuring ffigen

 Ffigen only sees the Objective-C wrapper header, `swift_api.h`.
-So most of this config will look similar to our Objective-C example, including setting the language to `objc`.
+So most of this config looks similar to the Objective-C example, including setting the language to `objc`.

 ```yaml